DOUG ALLAN / SCIENCE PHOTO LIBRARY DOUG ALLAN / SCIENCE PHOTO LIBRARY

-Polar bear (Ursus maritimus) walking on an ice floe.
+Polar bear (Ursus maritimus) standing on its hind legs on melting sea ice.
 The polar bear is a solitary animal, meeting only to mate.
 It inhabits the ice floes and coastal waters of the Arctic region.
-It is an excellent swimmer, sometimes swimming many kilometres.
-It is one of the largest land carnivores, reaching up to 2.5 metres in length and weighing over 800 kilograms.
+It is an excellent swimmer, sometimes swimming many kilometres between ice floes.
+It is one of the largest land carnivores, reaching a length of 2.5 metres and weighing up to 800 kilograms.
 It is a fierce hunter, feeding on seals, fish and birds.
 It has also been known to attack and kill humans.
-Photographed in Svalbard, Norway.
+Photographed in Churchill, Manitoba, Canada.

 Model release not required.
 Property release not required.